 - Very good sound insulation even at very high speeds.

 - Very stable and protects well against wind, cold and rain.
-It also protects against gravel and insects.
+It also protects against gravel splashes and insects.

 - Poor ventilation.

-- Painful to wear during hot periods.
+- Painful to wear during periods of high heat.

 - Too heavy and cumbersome compared to other types.